 - Abstract class and interface both are used to achieve abstraction in java.
-An abstract class provides partial abstraction, whereas an interface provides 100% or complete abstraction.
+However, an abstract class provides partial abstraction, whereas an interface provides 100% or complete abstraction.

 - By default, variables in an interface are final.
 But abstract class contains a non-final variable as well.
 Similarly, an abstract class can have a static, non–static variable as well.
 But Interface will only contain a final and static variable.

-- Member variables of an abstract class can be like private, public, protected, but they are by default public in the case of the interface.
+- Member variables of an abstract class can be private, public, and protected, but they are by default public in the interface.

 - An abstract class can extend another Java class and implement multiple interfaces, but one interface can only extend another interface.
-An abstract class can provide an implementation of an interface, but an interface cannot do so.
+Likewise, an abstract class can provide an implementation of an interface, but an interface cannot do so.

-- We use implements and extend keyword to implement and extend interface and classes, respectively.
+- We use implements and extend keywords to implement and extend interface and classes, respectively.

 - Through method, we can modify or access the non-static and non-final variables of an abstract class.

-- Abstract class used to provide partial abstraction.
+- An abstract class is used to provide partial abstraction.
 An abstract class cannot be instantiated using the NEW keyword.